 Their inner stability and self-sufficiency appear as compassion and warmth towards others.
 When kapha dosha is unbalanced, people become headless, possessive, and lazy.
 Because they move slowly, they want their life changes to happen slowly.
-Unfortunately, everyday life is full of sudden changes and the kapha types take them heavier than others.
+Unfortunately, everyday life is full of sudden changes and the Kapha types make them heavier than others.

-Their tendency to become immobilized can lead to a vicious cycle of depression, high eating and obesity.
+Their tendency to become immobilized can lead to a vicious cycle of depression, high eating, and obesity.
 Those who have similar symptoms should be careful with their eating habits.
-Stress is a vibration.
+Stress is vibration.
 Trying to tackle it by adding tension is not the best practice over time.

 The kapha type benefits from vigorous exercise.
-He may finds dynamic yoga tedious and difficult, but it will be very beneficial in the long run, especially when it comes to stress.
-Dhanurasana, Ustrasana and Matsyasana open the heart sternum and chakra.
+He may find dynamic yoga tedious and difficult, but it will be very beneficial in the long run, especially when it comes to stress.
+Dhanurasana, Ustrasana, and Matsyasana open the heart sternum and chakra.
 Reverse asanas are also very useful.

 Whatever the dosha is in imbalance, we must move with caution, because something that balances one can throw the other into imbalance.
 Our efforts to balance are an evolutionary process, not a static goal.
 It changes with each step we take, so before we go one step further, we redefine our needs.